September 2025 highlights

 Lincoln County geographic overview

-Lincoln County is located in the eastern part of Washington state.
+Lincoln County is in the eastern part of Washington state.
 It is known for its rich agricultural heritage.
 The city of Davenport serves as the county seat and is also the largest city in Lincoln County.

 The county covers 2,339 square miles, including 36 square miles of water.
-It features a diverse landscape with rolling wheat fields, river valleys, and the scenic shores of Lake Roosevelt.
+It features a diverse landscape with rolling wheat fields, river valleys and the scenic shores of Lake Roosevelt.

-Lincoln County was created out of Whitman County in 1883 and is named after Abraham Lincoln, the 16th President of the United States.
+Lincoln County was created out of Whitman County in 1883 and is named after Abraham Lincoln, the 16th president of the United States.

 Washington has 12 regional Workforce Development Areas.
 Lincoln County is part of Area 10, the Eastern Washington Partnership.
 Visit the Workforce Training & Education Coordinating Board website for information about the 12 regions.

-Lincoln County employment situation for December 2024
+Lincoln County employment situation for September 2025

 Monthly labor force and unemployment